Government sets aside nearly $100 million to start strategic fuel reserve

-The consumer watchdog has directed petrol retailers to pass on the full benefit of record low oil prices to motorists, warning them against using coronavirus as an excuse to extend their booming profits.
+The consumer watchdog has ordered petrol retailers to pass on the full benefit of record low oil prices to motorists, warning them against using coronavirus as an excuse to extend their booming profits.

-ACCC boss Rod Sims is advising motorists to shop around for the best price and send a “strong message” to petrol stations that have not yet passed on the price decreases.
+ACCC boss Rod Sims advised motorists to shop around for the best price and send a “strong message” to petrol stations that are yet to pass on the price decreases.

-The call comes after a new report found profit in the sector is the highest it’s been in more than 10 years.
+The call comes after a new report found profit in the sector is at its highest level in more than a decade.

-Since the beginning of the year, overall crude oil prices have decreased by $US50 per barrel.
+Since the beginning of the year, overall crude oil prices have fallen by $US50 per barrel.

-Energy Minister Angus Taylor said the reserve would initially be located in the United States.
+Energy Minister Angus Taylor said the reserve would initially be located in the US.

-While Australia doesn’t have the capacity to store the fuel right now, and the government wants to take advantage of these historically low fuel prices.
+Australia doesn’t yet have the capacity to store the fuel, and the government wants to take advantage of the historically low fuel prices.

-“In the event there is a global disruption that slows fuel supplies moving around the world, we will get access to the fuel we need to keep our country going,” Mr Tayor told reporters in Canberra on Wednesday.
+“In the event there is a global disruption that slows fuel supplies moving around the world, we will get access to the fuel we need to keep our country going,” Mr Taylor said on Wednesday.

-The government will spend $94 million on kickstarting the strategic reserve designed to lower Australia’s exposure major supply chain disruptions.
+The government will spend $94 million to kickstart the strategic reserve, which is designed to lower Australia’s exposure major supply chain disruptions.

 “Now is the time to get in and start building the strategic fuel reserve,” Mr Taylor said.